The Secrets of Atlantis in the Bahamas

 In the evenings, you can find plenty of different things to do.
 One night we went to the comedy club (there was a $25 cover, which cannot be charged to the room).
 We weren’t too impressed with the first comic we saw, but we really enjoyed the headliner, Andy Woodhull.
 We decided to be brave and sit in the front row, so we got lots of attention.

 Another night we went to the nightclub, Aura, which wasn’t too crowded.
 We spent most of our time there on the dance floor since the DJ was playing a good mix of music.
 If you get there early (before 11 pm) there is no cover charge.
-In addition, there are several other bars, some that even have live music, a movie theater (no extra charge), and a casino with a sportsbook.

 Atlantis Accommodations Options

-Atlantis Bahamas is a huge resort with several different towers (Royal Towers, Beach Tower, Coral Towers, The Reef, The Cove).
 The Royal Towers are known as the “heartbeat of Atlantis.”
 The Reef and the Cove have adult only areas and significantly more expensive than the other towers.
-The Coral and Beach Towers have more affordable rates but a little farther from the waterpark area.
+The Coral Tower has more affordable rates but is a little farther from the waterpark area.
 There is also the Harborside Resort at Atlantis which is located not too far away in the Marina.

 We stayed in the Royal Towers but I think next time I go, I might stay in one of the cheaper towers at the Atlantis resort.
 I barely spent any time in the room anyway.
 The room was nice, but I was disappointed when I realized that our balcony was barely wide enough to stand on.
 Only a few rooms in the Atlantis Royal Towers actually have real balconies.